Pylons/pylons/pylons/docs/en/tutorials/quickwiki_tutorial.rst

 uses the connection we've just set up and, creates the table(s) we've defined ... if they don't already exist.
 After the tables are created, the other lines add some data for the simple front page to our wiki.

-By default, SQLAlchemy specifies ``autocommit=False`` when creating the ``Session``, which means that operations will be wrapped in a transaction and :func:`commit`'ed atomically (unless your DB doesn't support transactions, like MySQL's default MyISAM tables -- but that's beyond the scope of this tutorial).
+By default, SQLAlchemy specifies ``autocommit=False`` when creating the :class:`Session`, which means that operations will be wrapped in a transaction and :func:`commit`'ed atomically (unless your DB doesn't support transactions, like MySQL's default MyISAM tables -- but that's beyond the scope of this tutorial).

 The database SQLAlchemy will use is specified in the ``ini`` file, under the ``[app:main]`` section, as ``sqlalchemy.url``.
 We'll customize the ``sqlalchemy.url`` value to point to a SQLite database named :file:`quickwiki.db` that will reside in your project's root directory.
 Edit the :file:`development.ini` file in the root directory of your project: